maxgallo/talk-micro-frontends-migration/slides.md

 - Context Context Context !

+- Vertical Micro-frontends to splith the Monolith

 - Working on the CDN is possibile

 - Not only AWS (Cloudflare Workers)

-- Routing & Canary Release are just the beginning (SSR[^1], SEO [^2], Authentication, Authorization, Real-Time Image Transformation, Security & Privacy...)
+- Routing & Canary Release are just the beginning (SSR[^1], SEO[^2], Authentication, Authorization, Real-Time Image Transformation, Security & Privacy...)